Jhou23/SQL-Daily-Practice/README.md

 # SQL Problems Collection

 This repository includes the sql problems with my solutions and summary.
-Hope this collection can be of some help for people practicing SQL.
+Hope this collection is my daily log of SQL practicing and I hope it can be of some help for you.

 ## Introduction